Majorana Neutrinos and Dark Matter from Anomaly Cancellation: MAJORANA DARK MATTER

 In Fig.~\ref{DMDMZZ} we show similar results when one has the annihilation into two new gauge bosons.
 In this case the annihilation cross section is also not velocity suppressed, one can easily achieve the correct relic density and the gauge boson mass is always below $8$ TeV.
 In all these results we are imposing the collider bounds on the new gauge boson, i.e. $M_{Z_\ell}/g_\ell > (6-7)$ TeV~\cite{Alioli:2017nzr}.
 The allowed parameter space when the dark matter annihilates only into the new two Higgses is shown in Fig.~\ref{DMDMHH}.
 Since this annihilation channels are not velocity suppressed one can achieve the correct relic density even when the gauge boson is heavy, with mass below approximately $25$ TeV.

 There are two viable regions when the dark matter annihilates into the new Higgses and the Majoron, see Fig.~\ref{DMDMHJ}.
 Since this annihilation cross-section is not velocity suppressed the $Z_\ell$ mass can be large when one has the $Z_\ell$-resonance.
 The last channel we have is $\chi \chi \to JJ$ which is velocity suppressed and we show the results in Fig.~\ref{DMDMJJ}.
 In this case the allowed values for the $Z_\ell$-mass is always below $8$ TeV.
+The annihilation channels $\chi \chi \rightarrow W W, Z Z, q\bar{q}$ are velocity suppressed and their contribution to the relic density is negligible compared to other annihilation channels.
+Therefore, we do not include these channels in our discussion.

 The previous discussion is very useful to identify the key properties of each dark matter annihilation channel, and then we can now show the allowed parameter space including all annihilation channels.
+In appendix~\ref{AppendixB} we also show the branching ratios for the different annihilation channels to understand the contribution of each channel in different regions of the parameter space.

 We show in Fig.~\ref{all08} the viable parameter when all the dark matter annihilation channels are included.
 As we expect, there are two main allowed regions, the resonance region which is not very generic and the other region where the gauge boson mass is always below $30$ TeV.
 Even in the resonance region, the gauge boson mass is below approximately $50$ TeV.
 It is remarkable that the upper bound on the symmetry breaking is just $30$ TeV in the most generic region.
 Therefore, one can be optimistic about the possibility to test this theory at colliders.
 We have used the value for the gauge coupling, $g_\ell=0.8$, which is basically the upper bound coming from perturbative to show the most conservative values for the upper bound on the gauge boson mass allowed by the cosmological bounds.
 However, the gauge coupling can be smaller and the upper bound could be even lower.